PeteOH/SrcCtrl/README.md

   * **gitupdate.sh** this is designed to be run via GIT BASH, to _git add_ all mods, _git commit_ with a message including the datetime and then _git push_

   * **update.bat** this batch file calls the preceeding scripts
+    edit this file to match the destination folder, the namespace and the packages (comma seperated list) to be exported.